 On 20 October 2015, Groupama and Facebook France teamed up to promote Groupama Team France, led by Franck Cammas, Michel Desjoyeaux, and Olivier de Kersauson, for the next America's Cup in 2017.
-This partnership will provide an innovative way to track the French team not only in its athletic project but also its collective, technological, and economic project by 2017 and will help create strong national mobilisation around this event.
+This partnership will provide an innovative way to track the French team not only in its athletic project but also its collective, its online banking activity and Orange to complete its diversification into banking services.
+At the end of these negotiations, Orange could own 65% of Groupama Banque.